Gravestone Cleaning Tips from BillionGraves

 If you have traveled from out of town to clean your ancestor’s gravestone, you could purchase a gallon of distilled water to take with you to the cemetery.

 Use a soft plastic scraper to gently remove biological overgrowth, such as moss or lichen.
 Scrapers should be softer than the stone itself and may be made of pliable plastic or silicone.

-When it comes to using brushes for cleaning, think of the surface of a gravestone like the enamel on your teeth.
+When it comes to using brushes for gravestone cleaning, think of the surface as being like the enamel on your teeth.
 The bristles need to be soft enough to do no damage but firm enough to get the job done.